lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs.md

 Techweek 2022 will be a virtual event and will be held on the same platform that you register on.<br><br>

+###### When will the agenda of TechWeek be released?

+Check back on this site closer to TechWeek.
+We will also send you a see you next week email reminding you to check out the agenda so you'll be able to create your personalized TechWeek agenda!<br><br>

 ###### Who is on the planning team for TechWeek?

 Conference Chair, Program Chair and Senior Program Committee Leader: Haley Thrapp\